hamnaarif/Reveltek-Careers/Notes/Grading Overview.md

 * GS 12 are high level experts
 * GS 13 are leaders of experts.
 * GS 13 is very respectable and rare.
+* GS 14, even higher...
+GS 15, the highest in our civilian area that aren't classified executives or scientists working on R&D.